GenomicsAotearoa/hts_workshop_mpi/docs/level2/41_annotation_overview.md

 Furthermore, if our genome assembly is not complete we run the risk of encountering partial coding sequeences in which either the 5' or 3' region of the sequence were not assembled.
 In these cases, a simple search for ORFs will fail to detect the partial sequence.
 The prediction of protein coding sequences must be achieved using more complicated techniques than a simple `grep` search for the start and stop codon(s).

-!!! info "Annotating non-coding sequences"

-    Depending on the work that you are doing, you may be most interested in identifying protein coding regions or untranslated genetic elements such as ribosomal and transfer RNA sequences (rRNA and tRNAs, respectively).

-    For features such as these, which are functional but not not translated, a different set of tools is required for prediction.
-These will be mentioned later in this section but we will not be working with them today.

 Similar to assembly we can perform gene prediction in either a reference-guided manner or through the use of *ab initio* prediction tools.
 We will not be covering the reference-guided approach, as it is quite simple to perform in `Geneious`, but it is not to be underestimated as a technique - particularly when working with viruses or other organisms with complex read-through or splicing properties.

 *Ab initio* prediction is akin to *de novo* assembly - the tool is created with some internal models for what coding regions look like, which are then applied to query sequences to find putative coding regions.